SidhantMandal/18feb/README.md

 # 18feb
-Tleaning things so just a test demo
+learning things so just a test demo